timklapdor/csulx/_strategies/Contextualising-Discussions-with-Video.md

 ### Overview

 The use of video to contextualise discussions can stimulate interaction, but also push the notion that video is simply a consumable resource.
 The visual medium provides unique opportunities to communicate information with students and form the basis of further discussion with the class.
 Video is incredibly useful in providing historical context, footage of the real world, working environments and to provide examples of performative skills.
 These are then used to trigger students engage beyond the content by responding, reacting, assessing and discussing what they have seen.
 Video can also be used for individual learning with footage being broken up into segments to allow for reflection or practice.

 ### Engagement

 Video as a learning resource has traditionally been used in passive ways and used to primarily allow students to ‘consume’ information.
-Combing discussions with video is a technique that instills a more active approach to learning and engaging with the materials related to the subject.
+Combing discussions with video is a technique that instils a more active approach to learning and engaging with the materials related to the subject.
 Students can get a more authentic sense of the learning and professional environment they are part of and engage and interact with it as active participants.

 Video can be segmented into smaller units for micro lessons, the video can also be interspersed with exercises or quizzes to allow for reflection or practice of the current materials as students progress.
 For example, Echo360 allows for this with bookmarking and Captivate can be used to embed quizzes and questions into the video.
 To help contextualize segments of a video it is possible to annotate and embed hyperlinks which can link to documents, webpages or other material relevant to the video section.

 ### In Practice
 <div class="u-release practice" >